 Episode 2: Inside the Birthplace Collection: Lesley Scott on David Livingstone's Humerus Bone

 In this episode Conservator Lesley Scott talks to Sophie Wylie about the cast of the left arm humerus bone of David Livingstone (1813-1873), displaying the damage done to his upper arm when he was mauled by a lion.
 The condition of the bone verified that the remains which were returned from Africa in 1873 were indeed those of the famous explorer.
-Three casts of the bone are part of the David Livingstone Birthplace museum collection.
+Three casts of the bone are part of David Livingstone Birthplace museum collection.

 See a 3D Image from the Royal College of Physicians and Surgeons of Glasgow.